chadbaldwin/chadbaldwin.github.io/_posts/2021-01-15-raiserror-cheatsheet.md

 I like to use this rather than `PRINT 'Your message here'` for a number of reasons...

-1. `PRINT` messages are buffered and only get flushed to the output occasionally, but `RAISERROR...WITH NOWAIT` gets flushed to output immediately, hence `NOWAIT`.
+1. `PRINT` messages are buffered and only get flushed to the output occasionally, but `RAISERROR...WITH NOWAIT` gets flushed to output immediately, hence `NOWAIT` (I'll demo this below).
 2. `PRINT` messages can sometimes be returned out of order.
 I've especially found this when calling a stored procedure via linked server (though note below, severity levels 17-25 will also return messages out of executed order).
 3. You can control the level of severity that is returned
 4. `RAISERROR` allows for templating, like swapping in values.